UniversalViewer/universalviewer/README.md

 See the [examples](https://github.com/UniversalViewer/universalviewer/wiki/UV-Examples) for how to use the UV in various scenarios.

-Read the [docs](https://docs.universalviewer.io/) to learn about the various UV configuration options.
+Read the technical [docs](https://docs.universalviewer.io/modules.html) to learn more about the code and available configuration options.

 ## 💻 Contributing